amwellius/Digital-electronics-1/Labs/04-segment/README.md

 ## Part 1: Preparation tasks

+### Figure or table with connection of 7-segment displays on Nexys A7 board

-### Complete the decoder truth table for common anode 7-segment display.
+### Decoder truth table for common anode 7-segment display

 | **Hex** | **Inputs** | **A** | **B** | **C** | **D** | **E** | **F** | **G** |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |